nlhogsten/GIS-Google-Earth-Pro/README.md

-# GIS Surf Spots Portfolio
+# GIS Ala Moana Surf Spots Portfolio

-This project showcases a collection of Google Earth Pro screenshots highlighting the surf spots at my local break in Ala Moana.
-The aim of this project is to blend GIS technology with my passion for surfing, demonstrating the spatial context of my favorite surf locations.
+This project showcases a collection of Google Earth Pro screenshots highlighting the surf spots at my local break in Ala Moana in Honolulu, Hawai'i.
+The aim of this project is to blend GIS technology with knowledge of these surf spots, demonstrating the spatial context of my favorite surf locations.

 ## Project Overview